mneumann/baml/README.md

 ## Grammar

-This is the basic grammar of a Batl document:
+This is the basic grammar of a Baml document:

 ```ebnf